YORK SIMCOE NATURE CLUB

 Picture

-York Simcoe Nature Club, formerly known as York-Simcoe Naturalists, was formed in 1999 by a small group of individuals who had a strong interest in the environment and who wanted to share this interest with other people.
-The Club has operated continuously since 1999 and has grown from its small beginnings to a membership of over 60 individuals.
+The Club has operated continuously since 1999 and has grown from its small beginnings to a membership of over 80 individuals.
 It is run by an elected executive who is responsible for the various aspects of the operation.

 The Club provides a venue for York Region and Simcoe County residents who have a special interest in outdoor recreation and natural history to get together and share ideas, expertise, community projects and local natural history.
 The Club also serves as a unified voice to constructively influence municipal planning, environmental awareness and environmental protection, particularly locally.
 In view of the integrated nature of the environment, the Club is also concerned with developments and changes in the natural environment in other areas.